daphne-eu/daphne/doc/Deploy.md

 The DaphneDSL are then run within the Daphne distributed system.
 Running on the Daphne distributed system does not require any changes to the DaphneDSL code, but it expects to have deployed DistributedWorkers.

 The [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh) packages and starts Daphne system on a target HPC platform, and is tailored to the communication required with Slurm and the target HPC platform.

+#### Deploying without Slurm support
-While the packaging and transfer script [deployDistributed.sh](../deploy/deployDistributed.sh) already provides some functionality, the specific upgraded functionalities in the extended [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh) compared to [deployDistributed.sh](../deploy/deployDistributed.sh) are:
+The packaging and transfer script [deployDistributed.sh](../deploy/deployDistributed.sh) already provides some initial functionality.
+Additional specifically upgraded functionalities (with Slurm support and HPC with shared home directory) are in the extended [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh).

-- The building of the `daphne` main and worker targets to be later started on distributed nodes, can be run through a Singularity container.
+The building of the Daphne system to be later started on distributed nodes, can be run through a Singularity container.
 The Singularity container can be built on the utilized HPC.
-Otherwise, the function `deploy` in [deployDistributed.sh](../deploy/deployDistributed.sh) sends and builds executables on each node, which might cause overwrite if the workers use same mounted user storage (e.g. distributed storage attached as home directory).
+As the function `deploy` in [deployDistributed.sh](../deploy/deployDistributed.sh) sends and builds executables on each node, which might cause overwrite if the workers use same mounted user storage (e.g. distributed storage attached as home directory), [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh) should be used for such deployments.
+The latter also automatically generates the environmental variable `PEERS` from Slurm, while for [deployDistributed.sh](../deploy/deployDistributed.sh) the specification of `PEERS` needs to be provided manually.
-- The list of `PEERS` is not defined by the user but obtained from Slurm (in `deployDistributed.sh`, the user supplies `PEERS` as an argument).
-- Specifying Slurm running time for single DAPHNE main target duration is provided (with `RunOneRequest`).
-- Cleanup support is added.

 ### How to use DAPHNE Packaging, Distributed Deployment, and Management of Runtime Systems (command deploy-distributed-on-slurm.sh)

 This explains how to set up the Distributed Workers on a Deployment Platform, and it also briefly comments on what to do afterwards (how to run, analyse, stop, and clean it).